Skip to main content

 #

-What: Cheese pie — phyllo dough filled with feta and sometimes other cheeses.
+What: Cheese pie — flaky phyllo dough filled with salty feta and sometimes other cheeses.
+The ultimate €2 breakfast or snack.

-Variation: Spanakopita is the spinach version.
+Variation: Spanakopita is the spinach-and-feta version.
+Also excellent.

 Koulouri (koo-LOO-ree)